SAP-samples/teched2025-AD165/exercises/ex4/README.md

 After completing these steps you will have created a summary of a blog post with the help of AI.
 To try this functionality, we created another workspace with some sample blog posts for you.
 You can simply find them via the search.

-1. In the search window in the Work Zone shell enter the search term Joule and change the search scope to **Content**, so you do not only search in the current workspace, but in Work Zone content overall.
+1. Click on the 🔍︎ (magnifying glass icon) on the top right toolbar.
+In the search window in the Work Zone shell enter the search term Joule and change the search scope to **Content**, so you do not only search in the current workspace, but in Work Zone content overall.

 <p align="center"><img src="./images/04_02_0010.png" width="90%" /></p>